 * This post contains affiliate links, which means I receive a commission if you make a purchase using this link, but the price is the same for you.

-This tool is life changing.
-I have had cheap instant read thermometers for a long time and I thought they were ok.
-There are actually 3 of them still sitting in the drawer and they on’t work right (they really should be in the trash).
+This tool is life-changing.
+I have had cheap instant-read thermometers for a long time and I thought they were ok.
+There are actually 3 of them still sitting in the drawer and they don't work right (they really should be in the trash).
 I had seen recommendations for expensive Thermapens, but could never get myself to buy one.
-Well, I sure wish I had caved-in sooner.
+Well, I sure wish I had caved in sooner.

 The Thermapen is absolutely amazing.
 It always works and gives you a super-accurate reading in about two seconds.

 I'm a recent convert from a charcoal chimney starter to the Big big green egg all natural charcoal starters.
 They are a little like magic.
 You add your charcoal to the BBQ, set a charcoal starter puck on top of the briquets, light the starter and your fire is hot and ready to use in about 10 to 15 minutes.
 It really couldn't be easier.

 A propane torch is great for lighting your grill, but it has so many more uses than that.
 They are also great for making Also use it for Crème Brulée, caramelizing bananas, browning meats and so much more.